listout/project_paper/slides.md

 The motivation of this work is to increase patient safety by providing better and more precise data for medical decision.

-# Scope of Work

-- Deliverables: Working program to take an MRI scan as input and predict presence of tumorous cells with $\geq$ 90% accuracy.

-- Scope: The working program has external dependencies ( libraries ) and it’s expected to have a them installed for the program to work.

-- Timeline
-	- April 27, 2021 Project Assigned
-    - May 2, 2021 Project finalized by supervisor, and group is divided into groups of two.
-    - May 3, 2021 Data collection started.
-    - May 12, 2021 Project Repository created and coding is started.
-    - July 7, 2021 Coding is finished, documentation is started.
-	- Just 21, 2021 Documentation complete.

 # Background

 We propose the use of ML algorithms to overcome the drawbacks of traditional